danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 ### To-Do List

+- Clicking 'older posts' changes the path to `/pages/2` etc.
 - Prevent incorrect article paths from displaying an empty page
 - Add conditional loading to the article page to handle errors gracefully
 - Add loads of articles (hundreds of poems & Shakespeare's sonnets?) to demonstrate scalability